variousauthors/mandala/db/content/watercloset.md

 In addition, the stairs continue [[ahead of you|eager]], up to a third floor.
 You can hear the conversation now as a blurred murmur.
 Did your host mean "right, at the top of the stairs" or "right at the top of the stairs"?
 Did she mean these stairs, or all the stairs.
-You stand paralyzed for a moment: none of these doors immediately says "washroom".
+You stand paralysed for a moment: none of these doors immediately says "washroom".
 There is a smile on your face when you realize that you will have to try them all.
 There is no chance of you going back down without having found the washroom; imagine the brainless comments your company might make!
 Fate has given you this chance to avoid the party.